 A common internet type in the rural areas of Springwater, mobile wireless can be deployed easily to consumers without expensive infrastructure projects.
 Typically, wireless modems or small adapters that plug into computers are used.
 Speeds and reliability can vary greatly depending on proximity to nearby towers and infrastructure, the environment, as well as the wireless frequencies used.
 There are many providers in the area offering wireless internet such as Point to Point, Xplornet, Bell, and Rogers.

-Southwestern Integrated Fibre Technology (SWIFT) has announced $41.1 million in funding to support six fibre-to-the-home projects across Simcoe County.
+In 2020, Southwestern Integrated Fibre Technology (SWIFT) announced $41.1 million in funding to support six fibre-to-the-home projects across Simcoe County.
 Two of the approved projects will directly affect Springwater residents, with several neighbourhoods in Anten Mills, Phelpston and Hillsdale identified for broadband infrastructure improvements.
-To see if your neighbourhood is included in the project area, visit swiftruralbroadband.ca/projects/approved-projects.

-Additionally, the governments of Canada and Ontario have announced a further investment of $252 million to bring high-speed internet to 60,000 households in southwestern Ontario.
-Springwater communities to benefit include Hillsdale, Anten Mills, Minesing, Midhurst, Elmvale and Phelpston.
+In 2021, the governments of Canada and Ontario announced a further investment of $252 million to bring high-speed internet to 60,000 households in southwestern Ontario.
+Springwater communities to benefit include Hillsdale, Anten Mills, Snow Valley, Midhurst and Phelpston.
 The investment is part of an initiative to provide high-speed internet access to all corners of the province by 2025.
-SWIFT is currently working with the governments to confirm the additional projects.
+SWIFT has confirmed that all 97 contracts arising from this investment have been awarded, and implementation of the projects is underway.

 Community Broadband Advisory Committee